dmsc/fastbasic/README.md

 - Support for Atari floating point and 16bit integer variables;
 - Support for string arrays, substrings and concatenation;
 - Small size (currently the full floating point IDE is 9.3k, the integer IDE is 8k, and the runtime is less than 3k);
-- Fast execution (currently, about 43% faster than compiled TurboBasicXL in the "sieve.bas" benchmark, 5 times faster than OSS Integer Basic);
+- Fast execution (currently, 2 times faster than compiled TurboBasicXL in the "sieve.bas" benchmark, 6 times faster than OSS Integer Basic);
 - Modern syntax (no line numbers, many control structures);
 - Feels "alike" TurboBasicXL, with many of the extended statements.
 - Integrated editor and compiler.